Khaing-su-wai/miit_fdp/README.md

 ![Capture12](https://user-images.githubusercontent.com/123365828/214835929-17f94b84-32d6-47a2-ac4f-b106f2d2573a.PNG)

-Here , we observe that the circuit behaves as intended combinational ckt.
-Output d results from the present value of inputs, and not the previous clock values like in the simulation results.
-Since the waveforms of the stimulated RTL verilog code do not match with the gate level simulation of generated netlist,we get a Synthesis-Simulation Mismatch again.
+Here, we can see that the circuit operates as intended combinational ckt.
+In contrast to the simulation results, output d is produced using the current value of the inputs rather than the past clock values.
+We experience a Synthesis-Simulation Mismatch once more because the waveforms of the stimulated RTL verilog code do not match the gate level simulation of the generated netlist.